julfy/story-checker/README.md

 Will periodically check the list of web novels and send a notification email in case of update.

-Really, anything-checker, provided with link and a parser.
+Really, anything-checker, if provided with a link and a parser.

 Usage: